 Senior Project Director

 Cory Garfin leads complex research and consulting engagements with cultural organizations, helping them explore new directions and achieve clarity about their goals, strategies, audiences, and communities.
-Since joining the Slover Linett team in 2016, Cory has played key roles in the firm’s work in higher education and the arts (Cornell University, Colby College Museum of Art), digital experiences (Carnegie Hall, Orchestra of St. Luke’s), and community engagement (The High Line, Smithsonian National Museum of Natural History, Museum of Fine Arts Houston).
+Since joining the Slover Linett team in 2016, Cory has played key roles in the firm’s work in higher education and the arts (CalArts, Cornell University, Colby College Museum of Art, Wharton School of the University of Pennsylvania), digital experiences (Carnegie Hall, Orchestra of St. Luke’s), and community engagement (Natural History Museum of Los Angeles County, The High Line, Smithsonian National Museum of Natural History).
 He enjoys drawing connections across disparate fields to illuminate opportunities for deeper social, economic, and artistic impact.